org-openbites/distributed-lock/README.md

 The `DistributedLock` interface is designed to provide an easy-to-use, easy-to-maintain, and cost-effective synchronization primitive to a set of globally distributed processes that run concurrently.

 The `GcsLock` implementation is based on the strong consistency of Google Cloud Storage that offers the essential `Compare And Set` (CAS) semantics.
-Once obtained, the `GcsLock` object would extend its lifetime periodically based on the configuration used during lock construction.
+Once obtained, the `GcsLock` object would extend its lifetime periodically based on the configuration provided while the lock object is constructed.
 The processes that couldn't obtain the lock would run a cleanup logic in case the lock object is expired and could not be unlocked properly by the lock owner.

 # Production Ready Features
 * Automatically keep the lock alive until unlock